FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What is the relationship between an event-listener interface and an event-adapter class?
-(Senior)

 An event-listener interface defines the methods that must be implemented by an event handler for a particular event.
 An event adapter provides a default implementation of an event-listener interface.